toolmanGitHub/BDHoverViewController/README.txt

 3. An exclusive tough UIView with a UIActivityIndicator and UILabel for status.
 4. An exclusive touch UIView with a UIActivityIndicator, UILabel for status, and a UIProgressView

-BDHoverViewController makes extensive use of blocks in order to build the appropriate animations for when a style of hoverView changes from one to the other.
+BDHoverViewController makes extensive use of blocks in order to build the animations for transitions from one hoverView style to the other.
+The use of NSMutableArray and blocks allow the building of the animations on the fly.

 License